PANORAMA

 Week 1

-Get inspired by artist Frederic Church’s own relationship with science and discover secrets of the natural world through hikes, experiments, and sketching activities.
-Educators from the Taconic Outdoor Education Center and The Olana Partnership will guide students through Olana’s 250-acre artist-designed landscape where they will explore many habitats, animals, and ecosystems.
-Learn more about the creatures of Olana by observing insects in the meadow, watching frogs and snails in the lake, and keeping an eye out for the birds and mammals that call the site home.
-This week will include a special visit from Columbia Land Conservancy to talk more about aquatic creatures that live in Olana’s man-made lake.
+Learn more about science and nature at OLANA!
+Get inspired by artist Frederic Church’s own passion for the natural world with hikes, science experiments, and observational studies and sketches in the landscape.
+You will discover Olana’s 250-acre artist-designed landscape and learn all about habitats, animals, and ecosystems.
+Get to know the creatures of Olana by observing insects in the meadow, watching frogs and snails in the lake, and keeping an eye out for the birds and mammals that call the site home in addition to visiting the inside of Olana’s historic house.

 Week 2